 Do not allow the fact that you have selected this individual to cloud your judgment or alter your approach in dealing with the situation.
 Explore the issue with HR on an informal basis initially.
 Make yourself familiar with company policy on performance issues, feedback and disciplinaries.
 This will allow you to follow established best practices, afford the individual every chance possible and support you to behave in an ethical manner in keeping with relevant legal frameworks.

-This article first appeared in the business section of The Sunday Independent, on the 8th of October 2017, and the original article can be viewed here.
+This article first appeared in the business section of The Sunday Independent, on the 8th of October 2017.
+View the original article of 'Helping a New Team Leader Rise to The Challenge After a Rocky Start' .

 Caroline Macklin